survivejs/webpack-book/manuscript/extending/02_plugins.md

 };
 ```

 Running the plugin now would result in `apply undefined` kind of message given no options were passed.

+{pagebreak}

 Adjust the configuration to pass an option:

 **webpack.plugin.js**